twitocode/Tantalum/content/Enthalpy.md

   - SATP
 TARGET DECK:
 ---
 Also known as [[Thermal Energy]].
 It is the sum of all Potential Energy and Kinetic Energy associated with particles of matter.
+We can never know the actual enthalpy of an element or compound, we can only calculate the difference between enthalpies.

 $H = E_K + E_P$